Which activities or events require special events permits?

 If you have the administrator’s approval to vend in the park for an event, you will also need a temporary use authorization (TUA) permit from NYC Parks.

-To get a sound permit from NYPD, you must first have your Parks permit, including permission from Parks to use amplified sound.
-When you have received your Parks permit, take it to your local precinct to receive a sound permit.
+To get a sound permit from NYPD, you must first have your NYC Parks permit, including permission from NYC Parks to use amplified sound.
+When you have received your permit, take it to your local precinct to receive a sound permit.
 NYPD sound permits are $45, and you must apply at least five days in advance of your event.

 Will I receive permission to have amplified sound in Fort Tryon Park?